mjon/WildCounts/_docs/methods/methods-intro.md

 ### Type your counts with **WildCounts shorthand**

 Do you see two monarch butterflies flying?
-Save time by writing `m 2f`.
+Save time by typing `m 2f`.

 [Introduction to WildCounts shorthand](../wildcounts-shorthand-intro/)